tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

 configuration.
 For usage examples of test classes, refer to Section 4.5.

-Tests in UVM are classes that are derived from an uvm_test class.
+Tests in UVM are classes that are derived from an UVMTest class.
 Using classes allows inheritance and reuse of tests.
 Typically, a base test class is defined that instantiates and configures the top-level environment (see Section 4.5.1), and is then extended to